SILENTLOVER4/SILENT-SOBX-MD/README.md

 ### <br>    ❖ DEPLOY_REPLIT ❖

-`✠ IF U HAVE YOUR REPLIT ACCOUNT SO YOU CAN EASY DEPLOY SILENT-SOBX-MD ON REPLIT CLICK DEPLOY TO HEROKU AND FIND CONFIG.JSON FILE THEN PASTE YOUR SESSION AND MONGODB KEY THEN RUN CODE AND ENJOY BOT ✠`
+`✠ IF U HAVE YOUR REPLIT ACCOUNT SO YOU CAN EASY DEPLOY SILENT-SOBX-MD ON REPLIT CLICK BLACK BUTTON [DEPLOY TO REPLIT] AND FIND CONFIG.JSON FILE THEN PASTE YOUR SESSION AND MONGODB KEY THEN RUN CODE AND ENJOY BOT ✠`

 <p align="left"><a href="https://repl.it/github/SILENTLOVER4/SILENT-SOBX-MD"> <img src="https://img.shields.io/badge/Deploy%20To%20Replit-gray?style=for-the-badge&logo=replit" height="25"/></a></p>